Fusion and positivity in chiral conformal field theory: Identification of VOA and conformal net fusion products

 where $x = x_1 = x_2$ and $y = y_1 = y_2$.
 Since vectors $\xi_i \in A^{-1}N$ are dense (since $\pi^N$ exists), and $\pi^N(x^*x)$ is bounded, we see that $y$ is bounded.
 Returning to \eqref{eqn: transport yields transport form} we see that $\pi^N(x_2^*x_1) = y_2^*y_1$ as desired. \end{proof}

 The map $\cY_M^+(a,z)A \mapsto \cY_t(a,z)A$ which appears in Lemma \ref{lem: transport near boundary} will play an important role in our calculation of $\pi^M \boxtimes_I \pi^N$.
 In order to relate this correspondence to Connes' fusion, we will need to know that $\cY_M^+(a,z)A$ actually lies in $\Hom_{\cA(I)}(\cH_V, \cH_M)$.
-Thus our remaining results will require the hypothesis $\cY_M^+ \in I_{loc} \binom{M}{M V}$.
-In practice, we can verify this hypothesis in any example for which we know that $\pi^M$ exists, such as all modules for WZW models of type EFG and W-algebras of type E, among others..
+Thus our remaining results will require the hypothesis $\cY_M^+ \in I_{loc} \binom{M}{M V}$ (see Definition~\ref{def: localized intertwiner}).
+In practice, we verify this hypothesis in any example for which we know that $\pi^M$ exists, using a suitable embedding of both $V$ and $M$ in a larger unitary vertex algebra $W$ with bounded localized vertex operators.
+If we wish to verify this hypothesis for all irreducible modules $M$ for a given unitary vertex algebra $V$, this would require that $W$ be holomorphic.
+Such embeddings are available for WZW models of type EFG and W-algebras of type E, among others.

 As an intermediate step to constructing the natural unitary $U_I$ of \eqref{eqn: fusion iso}, we will construct a family of unitaries depending on additional choices (Lemma \ref{lem: fusion iso for component}), and then show that the resulting map does not depend on those choices (Lemmas \ref{lem: two annulus sharing interval transport}-\ref{lem: transport unitary doesnt invariant under rotation}).
 The proofs of these lemmas are motivated by \cite{Wa98}.
-We put assemble the lemmas and construct the unitary $U_I$ in Theorem \ref{thm: transport unitary}.
+We assemble the lemmas and construct the unitary $U_I$ in Theorem \ref{thm: transport unitary}.

 \begin{Lemma} Let $V$ be a simple unitary VOA with bounded localized vertex operators, and let $M$ and $N$ be unitary $V$-modules.
 Assume that $\pi^M$ and $\pi^N$ exist, and that $\cY_M^+ \in I_{loc} \binom{M}{M V}$.
 Let $(M \boxtimes_t N, \cY_t)$ be a transport module for $M$ and $N$.